 Gary Hammond, piano

-As a soloist and chamber musician, violinist Lin He has performed concertos with the Drake Symphony, the Houghton Philharmonia, the Jiang Su Symphony, the Louisiana Sinfonietta, the Southern Tier Symphony, the Tuscarawas Philharmonic, and the Wooster Symphony.
+As a soloist and chamber musician, violinist Lin He has performed concertos with the Drake Symphony, the Houghton Philharmonia, the Jiang Su Symphony, the Lake Charles Symphony, the Louisiana Sinfonietta, the Southern Tier Symphony, the Tuscarawas Philharmonic, and the Wooster Symphony.
 He has also presented recitals at universities across the United States as well as at the East China Normal University, the Nanjing School of the Arts, the Xi’an Conservatory of Music and the Xinghai Conservatory of Music.
-Most recently, he performed solo recitals and gave master classes at Arizona State University, Florida State University, Pennsylvania State University, San Diego State University, SUNY Fredonia, and Tulane University.
+Most recently, he performed solo recitals and gave master classes at Arizona State University, Florida State University, Pennsylvania State University, SUNY Fredonia, Tulane University and University of North Texas.

 As an orchestral player, Mr. He has performed with the Shanghai Symphony, Rochester Philharmonic, Boston Symphony, and New World Symphony, and has worked under the direction of Marin Alsop, James Conlon, James DePreist, Seiji Ozawa, Andre Previn, David Robertson, Christopher Seaman, Leonard Slatkin, Robert Spano, Edo de Waart, and David Zinman.
 He is a regular addition to the Louisiana Philharmonic Orchestra.